-After reviewing our Local Indicators, local assessment data, attendance data, California Healthy Kids Survey (CHKS) data, our LCAP surveys given to our educational partners and the WASC Visiting Committee report, we identified some key areas for significant improvement that the one.Charter program will focus on.
+After reviewing our Local Indicators, the CA Dashboard, local assessment data, attendance data, California Healthy Kids Survey (CHKS) data, our LCAP surveys given to our educational partners and the WASC areas of growth, we identified some key areas for significant improvement that the one.
+Charter program will focus on.

-A major need that was identified by local assessment data was implementing a strong reading, writing, and math intervention program.
-The strong majority of our students test at more than two grade levels behind in all three areas which makes it more challenging for our students to be successful in meeting graduation requirements and future post-secondary and career goals.
+A major need that was again identified by local assessment data was implementing a strong reading, writing, and math intervention program.
+The strong majority of our students continue to test at more than two grade levels behind in all three areas which makes it more challenging for our students to be successful in meeting graduation requirements and future post-secondary and career goals.
 We have found that this performance gap exists in all of our student groups including, low-socio economic, foster youth, English learners and homeless students.
-Several educational partners have been involved in researching intervention programs and there is a strong consensus to use a program called Exact Path.
-This intervention program is part of our Edmentum on-line curriculum and after students take diagnostic assessments, activities for closing student's "gaps" are clearly defined for both the teacher and student use.
+Exact Path was a newly implemented program this school year that is part of our Edmentum on-line curriculum and students take diagnostic assessments to determine academic levels and then activities for closing student's "gaps" are clearly defined for both the teacher and student use.
 These activities are aligned with the state standards and support student's grade level progress in reading, writing, and math and also support core academic achievement.
-All one.Charter sites will adopt and implement this intervention program by training all staff on how to use it starting in the Fall of the 2022-23 school year.
+All one.
+Charter sites have implemented this intervention program, but we need to continue to develop strategies for students to use this program since it exists outside of core academic classes.
 This need is supported by actions under Goal 2, specifically actions 2.1, 2.3 and 2.9.